Snoozy1995/nodeforums/README.md

 **Node forums is a forum solution made by Snoozy1995.
 The solution is made using primarily javascript.**

+THIS INFO BELOW IS OUTDATED.
+REWRITE IN PROGRESS.

 **Components:**

 * MongoDB database